-The UNDP Zambia monthly newsletter is aimed at highlighting key and succesful activities undertaken by the agency covering our 3 primary priority areas namely , Governanace and Gender, Environment and Energy, Poverty Reduction and SDGs.
+The UNDP Zambia monthly newsletter is aimed at highlighting key development results by the agency covering our 3 focus areas namely , Governanace and Gender, Environment and Energy, Inclusive Growth and SDGs.

 The 2016 Zambia Human Development Report (ZHDR) entitled, Industrialisation and Human Development: Poverty Reduction through Wealth and Employment Creation speaks in particular to SDG 9 which aims to promote inclusive and sustainable industrialisation and foster innovation.